wrightsu/activity01-rmarkdown/README.md

 ### A brief demonstration

-Recall Daniel from The Coding Train’s video - he was working on a collaborative poem with different versions of hisself.
+Recall Daniel from The Coding Train’s video - he was working on a collaborative poem with different versions of himself.
 I am going give a brief demonstration that *quickly* goes through:

 1. Connecting RStudio and GitHub,